AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 To ensure that the rollout is not blocked, possible definitions can include:

-* which page (blueprint or live copy) will have priority during rollout,
+* which page (blueprint or live copy) has priority during rollout,
-* which pages will be renamed (and how),
+* which pages are renamed (and how),
-* how this will affect any published content.
+* how this affects any published content.

-  The default behavior of AEM (out-of-the-box) is that published content will not be impacted.
-So if a page that was manually created in the live copy branch has been published, that content will still be published after the conflict handling and rollout.
+  The default behavior of Adobe Experience Manager (AEM) (out-of-the-box) is that published content is not impacted.
+So if a page that was manually created in the live copy branch has been published, that content is still published after the conflict handling and rollout.

 In addition to the standard functionality, customized conflict handlers can be added to implement different rules.
 These can also allow publishing actions as an individual process.

 ### Example Scenario {#example-scenario}

-In the following sections we use the example of a new page `b`, created in both the blueprint and the live copy branch (created manually), to illustrate the various methods of conflict resolution:
+In the following sections, you must use the example of a new page `b`, created in both the blueprint and the live copy branch (created manually), to illustrate the various methods of conflict resolution:

 * blueprint: `/b`

-  A master page; with 1 child page, bp-level-1.
+  A master page; with one child page, bp-level-1.

 * live copy: `/b`

-  A page manually created in the live copy branch; with 1 child page, `lc-level-1`.
+  A page manually created in the live copy branch; with one child page, `lc-level-1`.

     * Activated on publish as `/b`, together with the child page.